 By Priyan R Naik

-The writer is a contributor at The Shillong Times
+The writer is a Bengaluru based contributor to The Shillong Times .